-§ 321.
+§ 32.
 Threat of infectious animal disease

-(1) A threat of an infectious animal disease means the large-scale spread of an especially dangerous infectious animal disease in a Member State of the European Union or the neighbouring states of Estonia and if, as a result of the risk analysis, the threat that the infectious animal disease spreads to the territory of Estonia has become evident or if the protection zone or surveillance zone established in the neighbouring state extends to the territory of Estonia.

-- (2) In the event of a threat of an infectious animal disease, the Veterinary and Food Board may take the measures applied in the event of suspicion or outbreak of an infectious animal disease in accordance with the results of the risk analysis of the threat of the occurring infectious animal disease.
+- (1) A threat of an infectious animal disease means the large-scale spread of an especially dangerous infectious animal disease in a Member State of the European Union or in a neighbouring state of Estonia and a situation where a neighbouring state has established a protection zone or surveillance zone that would extend to the territory of Estonia or if, as a result of a risk analysis, the threat that the infectious animal disease spreads to the territory of Estonia has become evident.
+A threat of an infectious animal disease also means the spread of an especially dangerous infectious animal disease in the territory of Estonia if the spread of the disease in one administrative unit or in several administrative units endangers the remaining territory of Estonia.
+[RT I, 16.06.2016, 3 entry into force 26.06.2016] - (2) In the event of a threat of an infectious animal disease, the Veterinary and Food Board may take the measures applied in the event of suspicion or outbreak of an infectious animal disease in accordance with the results of the risk analysis of the threat of the occurring infectious animal disease.

-[RT I 2004, 19, 135 entry into force 01.04.2004] - (3) In the event of a threat of an infectious animal disease, the Veterinary and Food Board will inform the population via the mass media of the need to take relevant measures for controlling the infectious animal disease.
+(3) In the event of a threat of an infectious animal disease, the Veterinary and Food Board will inform the population via the mass media of the need to take relevant measures for controlling the infectious animal disease.